Seahawks receiver Phillip Dorsett II already ruled out vs. Cowboys, may be headed to injured reserve

 “He had a sore foot coming out of the game and I don’t know the extent of the injury,’’ Carroll said.

-The Seahawks have already been limiting Brown’s practice reps due to a knee issue.
+The Seahawks already have been limiting Brown’s practice reps due to a knee issue.

-Carroll also revealed that both cornerback Tre Flowers and safety Jamal Adams suffered dislocated fingers.
-But he said both players are fine.
+Carroll also revealed that both cornerback Tre Flowers and safety Jamal Adams suffered dislocated fingers, but he said both players are fine.

 Wagner’s leadership key on the final play